mortonwi/yellGame/README.md

 ### Helpful Notes

 - For each of the modes, the Circuit Playground Express board should be held with the Micro-USB port at the top so that the text is readable.
 - To change between modes, flip the switch near the bottom of the Circuit Playground Express board.
+Singleplayer is left and multiplayer is right.

 ### Singleplayer